dangerpeanut/StarShed/README.md

 * Perl 5.10 or higher
 * Bash
 	This is included in many, if not all linux distributions.
 OSX should have this as the default shell too.
 BSD variants will need this to be installed.
-* The following perl modules: Curses::UI, Getopt::Long, File::Slurp, Archive::Extract, File::Find(core module in 5.18.1).
+* The following perl modules: Curses::UI, Getopt::Long, File::Slurp, Archive::Extract, File::Find(core module), JSON::DWIW.

 ### Meeting the requirements